UK Announces £43 Million for Green Aviation Research

 Key Takeaways:

-• The U.K. government announced up to £43 million in funding for green aviation research and development projects.
+• The U.K. government announced up to £43 million in funding for green aviation research and development to achieve net-zero aviation emissions by 2050.

-• This investment aims to help the country achieve its goal of net-zero aviation emissions by 2050, supporting work on zero-emission aircraft (including hydrogen), sustainable aviation fuels, and technologies to reduce climate impacts like contrails.
+• The investment will support projects focused on zero-emission aircraft (including hydrogen power), sustainable aviation fuels, and technologies to reduce the climate impacts of flight.

 See a mistake?
 Contact us.